Microsoft Teams Administrator – an Overview of the Teams Admin Role

 Make Your life easier: Automate Teams Administration

-The External User Manager and Teams Manager app significantly simplify the responsibilities of a Microsoft Teams administrator by automating recurring tasks and minimizing manual processes.
+The External User Manager and Teams Manager app significantly simplify the responsibilities of a Microsoft Teams admin by automating recurring tasks and minimizing manual processes.
 These tools allow administrators to manage user permissions and ensure secure collaboration without requiring deep coding knowledge.

 Teams Manager enhances this process through templates for provisioning teams, an automated request and approval workflow as well as powerful governance options such as lifecycles or naming conventions.